Scottish Cooking – here’s back at you, world

 - Add the flour and mix well – a wooden spoon handle works well at the beginning.

 - Add the salt and mix well

 - Melt the butter, pour in and mix well

 - Clump the mix together into a ball

 - Flour a spot of your work surface.

 - Flatten the mix.
 You can press it down with your hands or roll it with a rolling pin.
-Alternative inventive suggestions will get a free audiobook of Angels Cut (9.5 hours long and read by a great British actor)) .
+Alternative inventive suggestions will get a free audiobook of Angels Cut (9.5 hours long and read by a great British actor) .
 Comment your ideas to me.
-The judges decision is final … but bribery has been known to work.
+The judges decision is final … but bribery can work.

 - Cut out rounds with a cookie cutter.
 Be gentle.
 Ease the finished, uncooked scones onto a plate.
 Gentle does it, use a spatula if necessary.
 (Why rounds?
 Turning over is easy)